Fingerkrampf/wireguard_installations_bash_script/README.md

 ## 🐳 Step 3: Install Docker & Pi Node

 1. Install **Docker Desktop**
-2. Install the **Pi Node software**
+2. Install **Pi Desktop**
 3. Reboot your PC
-4. Docker Desktop and the Pi Node Software should now automatically start.
+4. Docker Desktop and Pi Desktop should now automatically start.
 Start Pi Node by toggling the switch.
 5. In Docker Desktop, the Pi Port Checker container should run first and after a successful ping check and a click on "Continue" the Pi Network Testnet2 container:
    * **Pi Port Checker** (needs TCP 31400–31409 open)
    * **Pi Network Testnet2 / Consensus** (uses TCP ports 31401–31403)